WHAT IS OPEN EDX?

-This year, we will host a "project day" where edX and community engineers can share their project ideas, collaborate on designs, pair program and get feedback.
+The day after the conference, we will host a "project day" where edX and community engineers can share their project ideas, collaborate on designs, pair program and get feedback.
 We will have a short kickoff and wrap-up to share your project ideas and what you accomplished and learned during the day.
-Share your idea for a project on the Open edX conference wiki.

 Please indicate your interest in attending the hands-on day activities when you register.